tinkernerd/TinkerAvDocs/Notes/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 ### §119.71   Management personnel: Qualifications for operations conducted under [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]].

-\(a\) To serve as Director of Operations under [[#§119.69 Management personnel required for operations conducted under Volume 3/G Air carriers and operators for compensation or hire certification and operations/0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft.md part 135 of this chapter .|§119.69]](a) for a certificate holder conducting any operations for which the pilot in command is required to hold an airline transport pilot certificate a person must hold an airline transport pilot certificate and either:
+\(a\) To serve as Director of Operations under [[#§119.69 Management personnel required for operations conducted under 0135 Operating requirements commuter and on demand operations and rules governing persons on board such aircraft part 135 of this chapter .|§119.69]](a) for a certificate holder conducting any operations for which the pilot in command is required to hold an airline transport pilot certificate a person must hold an airline transport pilot certificate and either:

 \(1\) Have at least 3 years supervisory or managerial experience within the last 6 years in a position that exercised operational control over any operations conducted under part 121 or [[0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft|part 135 of this chapter]]; or